pymupdf/PyMuPDF/docs/recipes-annotations.rst

 How to Use Ink Annotations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Ink annotations are used to contain freehand scribbling.
-A typical example maybe an image of your signature consisting of first name and last name.
+A typical example may be an image of your signature consisting of first name and last name.
 Technically an ink annotation is implemented as a **list of lists of points**.
 Each point list is regarded as a continuous line connecting the points.
 Different point lists represent independent line segments of the annotation.

 The following script creates an ink annotation with two mathematical curves (sine and cosine function graphs) as line segments::